iiGamezzHN/Pokemon-Builder/PROCESS.md

 - Completed the insert method for the database (22 items per pokemon)
 - Created a SavedPokemon class to hold the data of the saved pokemon
 - Made a ListAdapter class to show saved pokemon for the database in the ListActivity

+## Day 6
+- Decided to use input type phone for edittexts in SearchActivity.
+This only shows numbers for input and lets you automatically go to the next edittext